-The Rules Coordinator requests approval to file the proposed rules (CR 102) for the rule making described above.
-An issue paper on these rule was presented at the Board meeting on April 4, 2018, and is attached to this order.
+The Rules Coordinator requests approval to file the pre-proposal statement of inquiry (CR 101) for the rule making described above.
+An issue paper on this rule was presented at the Board meeting on October 31, 2018, and is attached to this order.

-If approved for filing, the tentative timeline for the rule making process is outlined below.
-Adjustments to adoption dates may be changed based on comments received.
+If approved for filing, the tentative timeline for the rule making process is outlined below: